sagor1155/interview-preparation/docs/behavioral/behavioral-questions.md

 - It eliminated redundancy, ensured consistency across microservices, and simplified maintenance.
 - The client was impressed with the efficiency, as it facilitated a smoother migration.

-## STAR#: Tell about your experience related to AWS
+## Tell about your experience related to AWS
 - I have developed a couple of `AWS lambdas` for an `Amazon Connect` based contact center
-- Along with lambdas, I have integrated `API Gateway`, `DynamoDB`, `SNS`, `SQS` and `S3`
+- Along with lambdas, I have integrated `API Gateway`, `DynamoDB`, `SNS`, `SQS`, `S3`, `Step Function`, `Lex`, `CloudWatch Logs`
+- Lambda invocation was done in several ways like from `Connect` instance, from `SNS` and from `API Gateway`
-- For building, development testing and deploying AWS resources I have used `serverless framework`.
+- For local development and testing of AWS Lambdas, I have used `serverless framework`.
 I used to configure resources into a `serverless.yml` file.

 - Collaborated with DevOps team for creating the `deployment pipelines` for `AWS Lambdas` specially for setting the necessary environment variables.
+- AWS Code Pipeline (Code Commit, Code Build, Code Deploy)
+- I have experience of deploying application in ECS Cluster, EC2, Fargate

+## How would you optimize performance of AWS Lambda
+- Efficient code
+- reduced bundle size
+- provisioned concurrency
+- lambda layers for shared dependency
+- asynchronous data/request handling, non blocking

+### Reduce Initialization Latency (Cold Start)
+- Minimize Dependencies: Only include necessary libraries and packages in your deployment package.
+This reduces the size of the deployment package and speeds up the cold start.
+- Provisioned Concurrency: Use provisioned concurrency to keep your function initialized and ready to handle requests.

+### Optimize Code Execution
+- Efficient Code: Write efficient and concise code.
+Avoid unnecessary computations and optimize algorithms.
+- Asynchronous Processing: Use asynchronous operations to handle I/O-bound tasks like network requests.

+### Use AWS Lambda Layers
+- Shared Dependencies: Use Lambda layers to manage common dependencies.
+This helps in reducing the deployment package size and speeds up the initialization.
+  Enable Function Caching
+- Initialization Caching: Use global variables or static data that persist between invocations within the same execution environment.
+This reduces initialization time for frequently used data.

+### Data Handling and Processing
+- Efficient Data Access: Optimize access to data stores like DynamoDB or S3.
+Use appropriate read/write capacity units for DynamoDB and efficient S3 operations.

 ## STAR#1: Can you tell me about the most challenging project you have worked on?